stana/django-akuna-components/README.md

 ### Delete Factories

-Similar to Update Factories above, delete factory will receive content object being deleted as on of the arguments.
+Similar to update factories above.
+Delete factories will receive content object being deleted as on of the arguments.

 Example Delete Factory for objects of 'myapp.customer' content type: